QuantEcon/lecture-python-intro/lectures/olg.md

   name: python3
 ---

++++ {"user_expressions": []}

 # The Overlapping Generations Model

-In this lecture we study the overlapping generations (OLG) model.
+In this lecture we study the famous overlapping generations (OLG) model.

+The first rigorous version of the OLG model was developed by Paul Samuelson {cite}`samuelson1958exact`.

+The OLG model is now used by policy makers and researchers to examine fiscal policy, monetary policy and many other topics.

+Here our aim is to gain a good understanding of a simple version of the OLG model.

 ## Overview